jamesmoey/burstsms/readme.md

 reliability and accountability of the application.

 - When messaging become asynchronous real time feedback for user.
-Notifying them that message has been deliver.
+Notifying them that message has been sent.